daniosro/RNA_seq/README.md

 ![PCA](https://github.com/user-attachments/assets/6fc0c530-924b-452c-a8d7-0a040d751789)

 As we can see from the PCA plot, sample 1, which corresponds to the control, and sample 9, which corresponds to a biological replicate of the inoculation with UA681, are outliers, so these samples were excluded from the subsequent analyses.
+We did not remove any batch effects since all samples corresponded to the same batch.

+Next, we generated MA plots (scatter plot of the log fold-change between two samples against the average gene expression (mean of normalised counts)):

 ![MA_UA681](https://github.com/user-attachments/assets/6c6048ab-e56c-4ff3-9067-c508047e6c5a)